Past Exhibitions

 You can see an online version of the exhibition here

-This exhibition was held in The Arches.
+This exhibition was held in The Arches, in the upstairs Terrace Gallery.

 Samuel Lucas (1805-1870): artist, farmer, anti-slaver,